qupath/qupath-docs/docs/tutorials/projects.md

 > - **Image type:** Setting the image type is often the first thing you should do when opening an image in QuPath.
 This can save you the effort by setting the type on import.
 > - **Rotation:** Specify that the image should be rotated in an increment of 90 degrees.
 The file itself will not be changed, but QuPath will treat the image as if it has the new orientation.
 > - **Auto-generate pyramids:** If selected, QuPath will dynamically generate a pyramid for large-but-not-too-large images (e.g. 10,000 x 10,000 pixels) that don't already have multiple stored resolutions.
 These images are small enough to fit in memory, but big enough to be unwieldy.
 For most whole slide images (which are already pyramidal) this has no effect.
+> - **Auto-generate pyramids:** For large single resolution images, QuPath can generate pyramids to handle the images data more efficiently.
+> - **Import Objects:** If selected then any objects (e.g. annotations) saved in the image file will be imported into the project.
+This is useful if you have already annotated the image in another software and want to bring these annotations into QuPath.
+> - **Show image selector:** The image selector window adds an additional step to importing which allows you to select which of the images being imported to accept or not import.
+This is particularly useful whenever the same URI contains multiple images.
+When off, this will result in all images being imported.

 :::{tip}
 You can also use {menuselection}`File --> Project... --> Add images` to add multiple images to a project.